AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 \hat A = \sum_{j=1}^N A_j,
 $$

 where the subscript denotes that the operator acts on the position label $\br_j$ of the $j^\text{th}$ particle.
-The example that we have met many times all ready is the Hamiltonian for noninteracting particles
+The example that we have met many times already is the Hamiltonian for noninteracting particles

 $$
 \hat H = \sum_{j=1}^N H_j = \sum_{j=1}^N \left[-\frac{\nabla_j^2}{2m}+V(\br_j)\right].